Book Club Meeting

 What Happens Here?

 Books are amazing, reading them is awesome . . . discussing them with other book lovers - EVEN BETTER!
 That is what the Little Shop of Magic Book Club is all about, sharing your love and interest in books with other like minded individuals.
 Each month the club will select a book to read to then meet the third Monday of the month* to discuss it.
-This month the book is A Christmas Carol by Charles Dickens.
+This month the book is determined at the previous month's meeting.

 What Book is Being Read this Month?

 This month we are reading The 7½ Deaths of Evelyn Hardcastle by Stuart Turton

 "Gosford Park" meets "Groundhog Day" by way of Agatha Christie – the most inventive story you'll read this year.

 It is meant to be a celebration but it ends in tragedy.
 As fireworks explode overhead, Evelyn Hardcastle, the young and beautiful daughter of the house, is killed.

 But Evelyn will not die just once.
 Until Aiden – one of the guests summoned to Blackheath for the party – can solve her murder, the day will repeat itself, over and over again.
 Every time ending with the fateful pistol shot.

 The only way to break this cycle is to identify the killer. - THE SUNDAY TIMES BESTSELLER -